 By keeping to a formal method of review, you can limit your exposure to unnecessary risk, which could hinder your project in terms of its delivery schedule, development costs and ultimately the return on investment.
 Hopefully, these guidelines are useful and help you develop your own formal review system.
 Please get in touch to learn more and discuss how HD can help you.

-Mark Heynes - Medical Device Design Director at Haughton Design Mark Heynes 5 February 2023
+Mark Heynes - Medical Device Design Director at Haughton Design Mark Heynes Design Development Engineer

 Get in Touch with Mark Heynes